 There are many Bohemian-inspired boutiques in Tulum, all over the strip and in the downtown area, with stylish bohemian clothing items.
 You will more than likely want to buy everything your eyes gaze upon.

 Boutiques near the beach were very pricey and don’t expect to find anything less than $150 USD.
 If you go into town you can find some less expensive items that are a little easier on the wallet.

 How To Get To Tulum

 Cancun airport is the quickest and closest airport to reach Tulum and fairly easy to get there once you arrive.
-For a more detailed guide on how to reach Tulum from Cancun you can check out my detailed post here.
+For a more detailed guide on how to reach Tulum from Cancun, you can check out my detailed post here.

-You can reserve a Cancun shuttle to Tulum in advance before arriving for you trip.
+You can reserve a Cancun shuttle to Tulum in advance before arriving for your trip.
 I found this option to be the easiest.
 You can select a private or shared vehicle to get you into the town.

 Getting Around For The Things To Do In Tulum